 Pursuant to a reorganization dated January 3, 2012 (the "Reorganization"), Studio City Company Limited ("Studio City Company"), a subsidiary of the Company, acquired the entire equity interests in Studio City Holdings Two Limited ("Studio City Holdings Two"), Studio City Developments Limited ("Studio City Developments"), Studio City Services Limited, Studio City Hospitality and Services Limited, Studio City Hotels Limited, Studio City Entertainment Limited ("Studio City Entertainment") and New Cotai Entertainment, LLC which was dissolved on August 27, 2012 (collectively referred to as the "Reorganization Companies") from Studio City International.
 As a result, the Company became the intermediate holding company of the Reorganization Companies.
-The Reorganization companies were wholly owned directly or indirectly by Studio City International immediately before the Reorganization.
 The Reorganization was accounted for as a reorganization of entities under common control in a manner similar to pooling-of-interests, with assets and liabilities stated at their historical amounts and the share capital of the Company reflected as if it was issued on August 22, 2000, the date of incorporation of Studio City Holdings Two, which was the first incorporated company among the Reorganization Companies.